stan-dev/design-docs/designs/0027-adjoint-ode.md

 \end{align}

-The ODE has $N$ states, $y=(y_1, \ldots, y_N)$, and is parametrized in terms of parameters $p$ which are a subset of
+The ODE has $N$ states, $y=(y_1, \ldots, y_N)$, and is parameterized in terms of parameters $p$ which are a subset of
 $\theta$.
 Let's now further assume for simplicity that the function
 $l$ only depends on the solution of the ODE at the time-point
 $T$.
 During the reverse sweep of reverse mode autodiff we are then